 This letter was first produced as a draft and following feedback from within our early childhood networks a final copy was prepared on 2 June 2017.
 These leaders and organisations were sent a copy:

 - Iona Holsted (head of the Ministry of Education)

 - Chris Hipkins (Labour opposition spokesperson for education)

-As at 18 June 2017 no acknowledgements and/or replies of any kind had been received from any of the above people and kindergarten associations.
+As at 18 June 2017 no acknowledgements and/or replies had been received from any of the above people and kindergarten associations.

-We have learnt via a journalist's question to the Ministry of Education and Iona Holsted that it now defines kindergartens as being 'education and care centres'.
-This placement of kindergarten within the definition of a childcare service is a significant departure from the definition of kindergartens as a publicly-provided community-based service available to any child from any home background to attend for morning or afternoon sessions in the year or two before starting school (Kindergarten Regulations, 1959).
+We have learnt via a journalist's question to the Ministry of Education and Iona Holsted that kindergartens are no longer defined as kindergartens but as 'education and care centres'.
+This placement of kindergarten within the definition of a childcare service shows that the traditional definition of kindergarten no longer applies in the eyes of the Government.
+The traditional definition saw kindergarten as being a free public service available to any child from any home background to attend for morning or afternoon sessions in the year or two before starting school (Kindergarten Regulations, 1959).

 2 June 2017